Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 Birrificio Barley – Maracalagonis

-Barley Craft Brewery was founded in 2006 in Maracalagonis, just 12 kilometers northeast of Cagliari, and strives to offer refined beers with robust tastes and bouquets.
-Moreover, it brews three beers in continuous production and rotates nine other beers with it for a total of twelve beers on tap at the brewhouse.
-The beers are “live” in that they are non-pasteurized and unfiltered.
+Barley Craft Brewery was founded in 2006 in Maracalagonis, just 12 km (7.4 miles) northeast of Cagliari, and strives to offer refined beers with robust tastes and bouquets.

-Birrificio Dolmen- Uri (Sassari)
+Birrificio Dolmen – Uri (Sassari)

 Birrificio Dolmen is located in Uri, a village in the northwest of the island in the province of Sassari.
 It first opened back in 2005.
 They have a wide selection of high-quality beers, like a bright blonde ale, a strong IPA, and a golden Pilsner.
-They offer an excellent tour of their brewery, which concludes with tasting barley wine!
+They offer an excellent tour of their brewery, which concludes with a tasting of barley wine!

 That is quite a special drink to sample, as barley wine is hard to come by these days, especially at a first-rate quality like Dolmen’s barley wine.
 While Dolmen Brewery might not look like much with its unassuming cream-colored rectangular building, Dolmen might just blow your mind.